franespo/Progetto-Software-and-Computing/README.md

 * **scattering_angle** *(0-180°)* is the angle in the scattering plane (defined in turn as the plan formed by the direction of the incident radiation and that of scattered radiation) beetween the direction of propagation of incident e.m. field and the direction of the scattered wave;
 *  **mixing_ratio** is the ratio between molecules and aerosols;
 *  **wavelength_step** is the step with which the wavelength vector is constructed;
-* **BrightnessTemperature_of_the_sun** represents the temperature of a black body, in this case the sun.
+* **brightnessTemperature_of_the_sun** represents the temperature of a black body, in this case the sun.
 Its value must be greater then zero.
-* **Vertical_scale_Height** is vertical distance over which the density and pressure fall by a factor of 1/e and describe the atmosphere.
+* **vertical_scale_Height** is vertical distance over which the density and pressure fall by a factor of 1/e and describe the atmosphere.
 Its value is expressed in kilometers and is fundamental for calculation of optical paths;
 * **wavelength_norm** represents a specific value in the range of wavelength vector expressed in microns;
 * **distance_from_black_wall** is the distance from observer used for scattering analysis.